George Grey: Aboriginal Witnesses Act

-Governor of New Zealand
+First term as governor of New Zealand

 Grey served as Governor of New Zealand twice: from 1845 to 1853, and from 1861 to 1868.

 During this time, European settlement accelerated, and in 1859 the number of Pākehā came to equal the number of Māori, at around 60,000 each.
 Settlers were keen to obtain land and some Māori were willing to sell, but there were also strong pressures to retain land – in particular from the Māori King Movement.
 Grey had to manage the demand for land for the settlers to farm and the commitments in the Treaty of Waitangi that the Māori chiefs retained full "exclusive and undisturbed possession of their Lands and Estates Forests Fisheries and other properties."
 The treaty also specifies that Māori will sell land only to the Crown.
 The potential for conflict between the Māori and settlers was exacerbated as the British authorities progressively eased restrictions on land sales after an agreement at the end of 1840 between the company and Colonial Secretary Lord John Russell, which provided for land purchases by the New Zealand Company from the Crown at a discount price, and a charter to buy and sell land under government supervision.
 Money raised by the government from sales to the company would be spent on assisting migration to New Zealand.
 The agreement was hailed by the company as "all that we could desire ... our Company is really to be the agent of the state for colonizing NZ."
 The Government waived its right of pre-emption in the Wellington region, Wanganui and New Plymouth in September 1841.

-First term

 Following his term as Governor of South Australia, Grey was appointed the third Governor of New Zealand in 1845.
 During the tenure of his predecessor, Robert FitzRoy, violence over land ownership had broken out in the Wairau Valley in the South Island in June 1843, in what became known as the Wairau Affray (FitzRoy was later dismissed from office by the Colonial Office for his handling of land issues).
-It was only in 1846 that the war leader Te Rauparaha was arrested and imprisoned by Governor Grey on an unrelated charge, which remained controversial amongst the Ngāti Toa people.
+It was only in 1846 that the war leader Te Rauparaha was arrested and imprisoned by Governor Grey without charge, which remained controversial amongst the Ngāti Toa people.